Yaachaka/C_book_solutions/Chap13_Strings/knkcch13readme.txt

 @@@@ Project 11: knkcch13proj11:**********************************************
 Modify Programming Project 13 from Chapter 7 so that it includes the following function:

-	double compute_average_word_length(const char *sentence) ;
+	double compute_average_word_length(const char *sentence);

 The function returns the average length of the words in the string pointed to by sentence.

 @@@@ Project 12: knkcch13proj12:**********************************************
-Modify Programming Project 14 from Chapter 8 so that it stores the words in a two- dimensional char array as it reads the sentence, with cach row of the array storing a single word.
+Modify Programming Project 14 from Chapter 8 so that it stores the words in a two- dimensional char array as it reads the sentence, with each row of the array storing a single word.
 Assume that the sentence contains no more than 30 words and no word is more than 20 characters long.
 Be sure to store a null character at the end of each word so that it can be treated as a string.